Aberdeenshire road shut due to badgers burrowing under it | Press and Journal

-The local authority announced that they have shut the U64 just south of Colpy due to badgers burrowing underneath it.
+The local authority announced it shut the U64 just south of Colpy due to badgers burrowing underneath it.

 They are undermining the road and causing it to become uneven.